 Take your time for a more quiet day after the trekking, and dedicate it to the history and culture of the province.
 Start from the south: there's an old hamlet that worth a visit.

-- After a pause, move to one of the most important UNESCO sites in the province: the Archaeological Park of Castelseprio.
+In addition to the visit to the village of Castiglione Olona, you can continue the guided tour to discover one of the most important UNESCO sites in the province: the Archaeological Park of Castelseprio.
 Located between the upland and the valley of the River Olona, Castrum Sibrium was a military stronghold in Roman times and used over the following centuries by the Goths, Byzantines, Longobards and then the Visconti.
 Ottone Visconti, Lord of Milan, ordered the demolition of Castelseprio in 1287, with the exception of the religious buildings.
 One of these was the Church of Santa Maria Foris Portas (Latin for ‘outside the gates’) that was built between the fifth and ninth centuries.

 - End your day with a visit at Castello Visconti di San Vito in Somma Lombardo.
 The castle was built in the thirteenth century and lived in by the Visconti family from 1251.
 Part of the west facade was altered during the 17th century, as were the interiors, which were renovated in the Baroque style with exquisitely frescoed and lavishly furnished rooms featuring 17th century frescoes attributed to the school of Procaccini.
 A number of collections are on display in different rooms in the castle: there is a large, rather strange collection of shaving plates in the “Seasons Room”, a beautiful collection of 360 stuffed birds; a large collection of 16th century Spanish weapons and armour; and an interesting collection of finds depicting early civilisation in Golasecca.